 - use dust removal systems on tools to reduce dust exposure of mobile workers.

 - isolate areas of the workplace where dust is generated by other workers

 - exhaust and filter air from the isolated area.

 - ensure regular housekeeping to prevent the accumulation of dust

 - restrict time of exposure / use worker rotation.

 Personal protective equipment

-- provide personal protective equipment (PPE) that is suitable for the nature of the work and the hazard, is comfortable to wear and of a suitable size and fit, is maintained / repaired / replaced when needed, and is used or worn by workers trained in its use and care
+- provide personal protective equipment (PPE) and/or respiratory protective equipment (RPE) that is suitable for the nature of the work and the hazard, is comfortable to wear and of a suitable size and fit, is maintained / repaired / replaced when needed, and is used or worn by workers trained in its use and care

 - assess levels of personal exposure among workers performing high risk tasks.

 You must provide suitable information, training, instruction and supervision to workers in the use, storage and handling of hazardous chemicals, taking into account the nature of the work, the associated risks and any control measures implemented.